-areas that are affected are as follows: er problem occurred causing contamination of your water.
-The SH PROBABILITY THAT YOUR WATER IS CONTAMINATED.
-NFIRM OR DENY THE PRESENCE OF CONTAMINATION IN What should I do? • DO NOT DRINK THE WATER.
-Th e water is contaminated.
-DO NOT USE THE WATER FOR A showering, or bathing, or any other ANY PURPOSE!
-You can't use the water for drinking, ruse - not even for toilet flushing.
-BOILING WILL NOT PURIFY THE of contamination suspected is not it E WATER.
+On at : am/pm, a water problem occurred causing contamination of your water.
+The areas that are affected are as follows:

+CONDITIONS INDICATE THERE IS A HIGH PROBABILITY THAT YOUR WATER IS CONTAMINATED.
+TESTING HAS NOT OCCURRED TO CONFIRM OR DENY THE PRESENCE OF CONTAMINATION IN YOUR WATER.

+- DO NOT DRINK THE WATER.
+The water is contaminated. - DO NOT USE THE WATER FOR ANY PURPOSE!
+You can't use the water for drinking, showering, or bathing, or any other use not even for toilet flushing. - BOILING WILL NOT PURIFY THE WATER.
 Do not use the water, even if it is boiled.
-The type removed by boiling.
-What happened? • The problem is related to What is being done? • The water system is taking the form ollowing action: What should a customer do if they have hours/days.
-For more information - or to re o drink.
-We anticipate resolving the problem withineport unusual water conditions such as abnormal odors, colors,at or at this notice directly (for example, people in use this water, especially those who may not have received a apartments, nursing homes, schools, and businesses).
-You ic place or distributing copies by hand or mail.
-State Water System ID# Date Distributed:
+The type of contamination suspected is not removed by boiling.

+Please share this information others who use this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
+You can do this by posting this notice in a public place or distributing copies by hand or mail.